EichlerLab/asap/README.md

 ## Genome assembly
 This step produces FASTA files.
 ##### [hifiasm](https://github.com/chhylp123/hifiasm)
-* Use this pipeline/tool to assemble sample genomes.
+* Use this tool to assemble sample genomes.
 Trio-phased assembly requires parental Illumina data as input.

-* Version used for all our samples: hifiasm 0.16.1 with HiFi data only.
+* Version used across samples: hifiasm 0.16.1 or 0.25.0 with HiFi data only (samples were analyzed in stages).

 ##### [fix-sex-chromosome](pipeline_scripts/fix-sex-chr)
-* Use this pipeline to correct partially phased sex chromosomes in autism family fathers.
+* Use this pipeline to correct partially phased sex chromosomes in autism family fathers, ensuring that hap1 corresponds to the Y chromosome and hap2 corresponds to the X chromosome.

 ##### [Contiguous chromosome X/Y](https://github.com/projectoriented/contiguous-X)
 * Use this pipeline to build contiguous sex chromosomes.